onflow/docs/docs/guides/nft-marketplace/core-components.md

 ---
-title: Building blocks
+title: Core Components
 description: Learn about the key components of NFT marketplaces
-sidebar_label: Building blocks
+sidebar_label: Core Components
 sidebar_position: 3
 sidebar_custom_props:
   icon: 🧱
 ---

-Following are the basic building blocks for any NFT marketplace solution on the Flow blockchain.
+Following are the core components for any NFT marketplace solution on the Flow blockchain.
 Throughout the guide, these will be referred to.

 - [NFT Standard](https://github.com/onflow/flow-nft): Every NFT minted on Flow should follow this standard.
 - [Fungible Token Standard](https://github.com/onflow/flow-ft): All fungible tokens on Flow follow this standard.
 NFTs purchased on an NFT marketplace will be paid for using a fungible token in many scenarios.